raspberrypilearning/guess-the-flag/en/step_10.md

 --- /task ---

 --- task ---
 Click the green flag to test your code.
-Click on a flag to play a round.
-You will notice that the next round does not get set up properly.
+Click on one of the flags to play a round.
+Do you notice that the next round does not get set up properly?

 ![Next round does not work](images/next-round-does-not-work.png)
 --- /task ---

-This is because we need to clear up the cloned flags we created before beginning another round.
+This is because before the game starts another round, the game needs to first clear up the cloned flags.

 --- task ---
 Create another new `broadcast`{:class="blockevents"} called 'clean up'.